ReadyMouse/crypto4cfos/modules/module-2-blockchain/_posts/2025-02-07-apps-wallets-addresses.md

 **Cryptocurrency addresses** are alphanumeric strings that serve as destinations for cryptocurrency transactions.
 Think of them as email addresses for cryptocurrency.
 They're public information that others can use to send you cryptocurrency, but they don't reveal your identity or give access to your funds.

 **Key Characteristics of Addresses:**
-1. **Public Information**: Addresses are meant to be shared with others
+1. **Public Information**: Addresses are meant to be shared publicly
 2. **Cryptographically Generated**: Derived from private keys using mathematical functions
 3. **Unique**: Each address is mathematically unique
 4. **Reusable**: Can receive multiple transactions